All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 New plan to store emergency items in crown of wide-brim hat, in case robbed of everything else while traveling: expired passport card, ATM card, micro SDcard, printout of emergency numbers (including current passport number and issuance/expiration dates), perhaps some local currency.
 As hat becomes increasingly worn and dirty looking, should be unattractive to robbers.

 Reworked pants pattern.
 Original commercial pattern from maybe 12 years ago was large in waist and tight in hip area (designed for men with pot bellies).
 After expanding in hip area, too roomy, so that fabric bunched up and hung down like diaper in seat area.
 Later patterns again somewhat tight.
 Later still, went back to very roomy pattern for cutting, then fine-tuned during sewing process by progressively trimming away from seams until perfect fit, but this was time-consuming, plus very demoralizing to repeat fine-tuning effort over and over versus simply fixing pattern.
-Also, various refinements over the years (bartack pocket reinforcement, seat seam reinforcement, anti-abrasion patches at bottoms of legs, methods to reduce puckering on sides, reduced leg length to allow wearing barefoot, side loops, internal belt versus loops for external belt, trovato versus regular ladder lock, exact length of internal elastic, etc.) Confident in current pattern, so sewed up 10 pants, with fabric cut for 5 more in storage, and uncut fabric for another 5, since need total of 20 for probable lifetime supply on hand, based on two year replacement schedule.
+Also, various refinements over the years (bartack pocket reinforcement, seat seam reinforcement, anti-abrasion patches at bottoms of legs, methods to reduce puckering on sides, reduced leg length to allow wearing barefoot, side loops, internal belt versus loops for external belt, trovato versus regular ladder lock, exact length of internal elastic, etc.) Confident in current pattern, so sewed up 10 pants, with fabric cut for 5 more in storage, and uncut fabric for another 5.

 Redesigned insulated jacket as jacket/pullover with button rather than zipper closure for front opening, due to problems with zipper during recent bicycle tour.
 Zippers convenient but liable to break in field use, and not always possible to fix like I did this time (by squeezing bottom of slider with pliers then lubricating zipper with vaseline).
 Only other zippers in packing list are for coinpurse and shirt.
 Coinpurse can be easily replaced while traveling with something similar.
 Shirt works well enough without zipper, plus spare shirt in packing list, so shirt zipper failure not a problem.
 Also, shirt frequently washed, so zipper stays clean, reducing wear and thus likelihood of zipper failing before shirt replaced, which is also frequent.
 Whereas with jacket, zipper failure a disaster since no spare jacket in packing list and jacket would not provide much warmth without zipper.
 Zipper can get dirty while doing morning pushups or during sand storms, and since infrequent cleaning, abrasion a major concern, especially since plan was to replace jacket no more frequently than every five years.
 Button closure very unlikely to fail, other than broken or lost button, which is easily repaired.
 Button closure has further advantage of being easy to open/close with one hand, in case other hand injured, whereas separating zipper not easy to close with one hand.
 Zipper can also catch on fabric and jam, and then be impossible to unjam with one hand.
 New design also easier to sew.
 Sewed with lightweight outer shell fabric and as pullover, since plan is to wear under spare supplex shirt.
 Previous jacket new as of Jan 2017, or two years ago, and used regularly since then in cold weather.
 Zipper was YKK.
 Plenty of fabric and insulation in storage, so ready to sew up spares immediately after returning from field testing new design in Europe.